linked-art/linked.art/docs/community/projects/ees2/docs/latool/index.md

 26. Primary thumbnail
 27. All images
 28. All thumbnails
-17. Social media (I modelled this for the Labyrinth objects but it’s not a standard field)

-- To omit a field from the display, the outputOrder object can be modified in the script, similar to the object_display_order object in objects.yaml in the Quire extension.
+To omit a field from the display, the outputOrder object can be modified in the script, similar to the object_display_order object in objects.yaml in the Quire extension.

-- When the `--concise argument` is used, fields 6, 8, 10, and 12 are prioritised over fields 7, 9, 11, and 13, which are treated as their alternate or secondary forms; this can easily be swapped around in the code if desired however.
+When the `--concise argument` is used, fields 6, 8, 10, and 12 are prioritised over fields 7, 9, 11, and 13, which are treated as their alternate or secondary forms; this can easily be swapped around in the code if desired however.